 Hospitals and long term care facilities are responsible for the majority of pharmaceutical waste disposed into sewage systems with an estimated 7,000 hospitals and 35,000 long term care facilities in the U.S. as reported in a 2009 EPA Study on the Health Care Industry and Unused Pharmaceuticals.

-Rx Destroyer™ is a market leader in drug disposal compliance for hospitals and healthcare facilities with safe, easy and affordable drug disposal solutions.
+Rx Destroyer™ product is a market leader in drug disposal compliance for hospitals and healthcare facilities with safe, easy and affordable drug disposal solutions.
 Our products comply with Drug Enforcement Administration (DEA) and the U.S. Environmental Protection Agency (EPA) regulations with a patented formulation to quickly neutralize all forms of solid and liquid medications.
 We offer on site training, phone support or web-based tutorials to quickly get your facility compliant.

 Controlled Substance Disposal in Hospitals